 In addition to mitigating climate change, stopping deforestation and forest degradation and supporting sustainable forest management conserves water resources and prevents flooding, reduces run-off, controls soil erosion, reduces river silt, protects fisheries, preserves biodiversity and preserves cultures and traditions.

 With the Paris climate agreement in 2016, for the first time ever, reducing deforestation and promoting forest conservation is prominently included in a global climate agreement.
 REDD+ (Reduce Emissions from Deforestation and forest Degradation) sets forth a pathway to achieve net-zero emissions in the second half of this century, cutting emissions by providing financial incentives—backed by international funds—to reduce deforestation and forest degradation, promote forest conservation and sustainable management, and enhance forest carbon stocks in developing countries.
-With the Paris Accord, REDD+ became permanent Article 5 of the Agreement, politically protecting and mobilizing local and global action around forests.

 Now that the new Agreement explicitly endorses REDD+, the future is brighter for forests and their potential role in climate mitigation, says the the World Resources Institute.
 “New funding is coming in, the guidelines are clear, and governments and the scientific community are slowly closing the data gaps that have presented hurdles in the past.”
 Countries finally have the resources they need to ramp up action on forests and reach a net-zero emissions goal in the second half of this century.